 “Seventy weeks are determined upon thy people and upon thy holy city, to finish the transgression, and to make an end of sins, and to make reconciliation for iniquity, and to bring in everlasting righteousness, and to seal up the vision and prophecy, and to anoint the most Holy.”
 (Daniel 9:24)

-Since Yom Kippur is the Day of Atonement on the Jewish calendar (Leviticus 16:29-30 and 23:27-28) and a day of reconciliation, it would be fitting for the final atonement of sins and reconciliation to be brought about on the Day of Atonement at the end of the seventieth week of Daniel.
+Since Yom Kippur is the Day of Atonement on the Jewish calendar (Leviticus 16:29-30 and 23:27-28) and a day of reconciliation, it would be fitting for the final atonement of sins and reconciliation for Jerusalem and the people of Israel to be brought about on the Day of Atonement at the end of the seventieth week of Daniel.

 Also, Isaiah 61 and Isaiah 58 indicate that a Jubilee Year will begin immediately after the end of the seventieth week of Daniel.
 Jubilee Years begin on Yom Kippur.
 This is another reason to believe that the seventieth week of Daniel will end on Yom Kippur.